Stephen I, Ban of Bosnia: Internal wars

 Stephen Kotroman had resisted the growth of the Šubićs' power in Bosnia, but had lost by 1302 most control over the land to Mladen I Šubić.
 Although, Kotroman was not defeated as he still had some influence and power in Bosnia.
 His father-in-law King Stefan Dragutin could not send him aid since a succession-war had erupted in the Serbian Kingdom between him and his brother, the powerful King Stefan Milutin.
 Additionally, during the problems over the Hungarian crown, Dragutin had attempted to insert his son Vladislav as the new King of Hungary.

 Despite the many difficulties, Stephen Kotroman had held out.
 The war turned into religious conflict, as Mladen I Šubić had started a campaign to exterminate the adherents of the Bosnian Church – the kristjani.
 This balanced the conflict in Kotroman's favour, as number of kristjani had joined his side because of this.
 After his death Paul Šubić in 1305 proclaimed himself "lord of All Bosnia".

 End of reign

 Paul's reign did not last long as he died in 1312.
 The disappointed Ban Stephen Kotroman died in 1314, before he managed to act.

-Children
+Issue

 Stephen and Elisabeth had six children: